hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Who are the guests that to his dances go;
 >
-> For tickets are transferred, aye ten times o'er,
+> For tickets are transferred, aye ten times over,
 >
 > And some I'm told, have changed hands with a score:
 >
-> Then he bids huxters not themselves confine,
+> Then he bids hucksters not themselves confine,
 >
 > But if they want more tickets, drop a line.
 >